Messi 'hurt' that Laporta hoped he'd play for free at Barcelona

 "This makes people think or generates a type of doubt that I think I don't deserve."

-Messi signed a two-year contact with Paris Saint-Germain, at the end of which he will be 36 years old.
+Messi signed a two-year contract with Paris Saint-Germain, at the end of which he will be 36 years old.